2018 South Dakota gubernatorial election

 The 2018 South Dakota gubernatorial election took place on November 6, 2018, to elect the next governor of South Dakota.
-Incumbent Republican governor Dennis Daugaard was term-limited and could not seek re-election to a third consecutive term.
+Incumbent Republican governor Dennis Daugaard was term-limited and could not seek a third consecutive term.

-Republican candidate Kristi Noem won against Democratic candidate Billie Sutton in the closest gubernatorial election in South Dakota since 1986.
+Republican candidate Kristi Noem won against Democratic candidate Billie Sutton in the closest gubernatorial election in South Dakota history.
 Noem also became the first female governor of the state.
-Her victory extended the longest active hold on a governorship by one party; the GOP has won every gubernatorial election in South Dakota since 1978.
+Her victory extended the longest active hold on a governorship by one party; the GOP had won every gubernatorial election in South Dakota starting in 1978.
+Conversely, Noem's vote percentage of 51% was the worst performance for any Republican gubernatorial candidate in the state since 1974, while Sutton's 47.6% was the best for any Democratic candidate since 1986.